Full Blown Retirement Plan

 • using the largest percentage of our holdings to guarantee income so we can sleep well at night

-This essentially underscores the need for a good financial plan in retirement and hopefully my comments will help you realize how easy it is.
-Everyone needs guaranteed income, an emergency fund for unexpected expenses and additional investments that allow future planning changes.
+This essentially underscores the need for a good financial plan in retirement and hopefully, my comments will help you realize how easy it is.
+Everyone needs guaranteed income, an emergency fund for unexpected expenses, and additional investments that allow future planning changes.
 Guaranteed income is a simple matter of deciding how much you would like and finding the most efficient way to produce it.
 Emergency funds are a personal matter because everyone will throw out a different number.
 You and your wife need to agree on how much should be set aside so that you don’t have to worry about anything unexpected.
 Additional investments are a personal matter as well.
-Some will choose to be very conservative while others will take some risk and shoot for top line growth.
+Some will choose to be very conservative while others will take some risks and shoot for top-line growth.
 It’s not all or nothing by any means and a qualified investment manager can help you figure it out.

 What documents need creation/review/updating? (proper titles, payable upon death signatures, beneficiary designations, insurance policies, durable power of attorney, a will or trust, medical directives, etc.)